The Red Book is an invaluable record of your child’s development and can be used in lots of useful ways.

 Get more from routine check-ups

-The Red Book provides a list of milestones and suggests topics you might want to discuss at routine reviews.
+The Red Book lists milestones and suggests topics you might want to discuss at routine reviews.
 Read these before your appointment, consider how your child is doing, and ask nursery staff for a second opinion.

-‘Jot down any queries in the book, so you can discuss them,’ says Dr Helen Bedford, chair of the Personal Child Health Records group, the body responsible for the Red Book.
+‘Jot down any queries in the book so that you can discuss them,’ says Dr Helen Bedford, chair of the Personal Child Health Records group, the body responsible for the Red Book.

 Take your Red Book to non-routine GP appointments too.
 ‘When you’ve got a poorly child, it can be hard to remember everything a doctor advises,’ Dr Helen says.
 ‘Ask them to write it down in your book to refer to later.’